mikson022/pac-tastic/README.md

 ## Known Issues

-- Accessing/modifying the same 2D array of cells by different threads leads to rendering bugs.
+- Rendering bugs cause some cells to 'blink'.

 ## Donations
 Monero - untraceable, private and decentralized.